Introduction to Destination Stewardship:

-For example, sustainable development would encourage the use of renewable energy sources and energy-efficient buildings in a destination, while destination stewardship would encourage the protection of natural and cultural resources through conservation efforts and responsible tourism management.
+For example, sustainable development would encourage the use of renewable energy sources and energy-efficient buildings in a destination.
+While destination stewardship would encourage the protection of natural and cultural resources through conservation efforts and responsible tourism management.

 This leads to increased demand for sustainable tourism products and services, which in turn drive innovation and growth in the tourism industry.

-The presence of technology enables the key stakeholders namely – public sector, private sector and communities to interact freely and create a digital trail of a recovery of a destination.
+The presence of technology enables the key stakeholders namely – the public sector, private sector and communities to interact freely and create a digital trail of recovery of a destination.

 In the concept of Destination Stewardship, it becomes extremely important to develop a mechanism that enables the major stakeholders of the initiative to hold a collective vision.

 Data is the king

 The concept of gathering data for resources and the journey of goals can help industries plan better and define benchmarks.

 Efficient Resources Utilization

-Not only does this reduce the digital fatigue of registering for these services on different platforms, it offers great convenience and much less wastage of resources that would be required to have independent digital systems to run these systems.
+Not only does this reduce the digital fatigue of registering for these services on different platforms, but it also offers great convenience.
+It also enables less wastage of resources that would be required to have independent digital systems to run these systems.

 Ubiquitous Value Chain

-- The Wyoming Office of Tourism in the US recommends local communities to host an interactive business website that is connected to Social media channels to allow dissemination of information to the citizens.
+- The Wyoming Office of Tourism in the US recommends local communities host an interactive business website that is connected to Social media channels to allow the dissemination of information to the citizens.
 It has also enlisted several agencies that support local businesses in marketing.

 The crucial part

-With the redefined focus for environment and efforts like United Nations Sustainable Development Goals, Paris Convention, COP 26 and other climate action efforts, authorities, businesses and individuals need to come together in creating an ecology that leads to a benefit of all participants.
+With the redefined focus on the environment and efforts like United Nations Sustainable Development Goals, Paris Convention, COP 26 and other climate action efforts, authorities, businesses and individuals need to come together in creating an ecology that leads to a benefit of all participants.

-Smart systems to monitor supply chain, stakeholder interaction, enhance customer convenience, community engagement, carbon tracking and decision influence will further add spontaneity and transparency to the vision of “Destination Stewardship”.
+Smart systems to monitor the supply chain, and stakeholder interaction, enhance customer convenience, community engagement, carbon tracking and decision influence will further add spontaneity and transparency to the vision of “Destination Stewardship”.

-Technology will have a lasting impact on destination management in the future with utilization like managing visitor flows in destinations leading to controlled effect on the environment.
+Technology will have a lasting impact on destination management in the future with utilization like managing visitor flows in destinations leading to a controlled effect on the environment.

-Overall, the role of destination stewardship and technology in redefining tourism is essential to ensuring that tourism is sustainable, responsible, and benefits all stakeholders.
+Overall, the role of destination stewardship and technology in redefining tourism is essential to ensuring that tourism is sustainable, and responsible, and benefits all stakeholders.